top of page

 4. The Lazy Project Manager By Peter Taylor

-Refreshingly honest, this book doesn’t sugarcoat work and project management.
-It acknowledges that there should be balance between grind and relaxation, and that laziness isn’t always negative.
 He pushes the notions of working smarter and not harder—ultimately teeing up to strategic project management.
-Taylor emphasis that planning should be at the forefront, because there will be fewer mistakes to pick up after, if a project is well thought out.
-If you’re a beginner, seeking for a project management method that is less traditional and rigid, this may be the book for you.
+Taylor emphasizes that planning should be at the forefront because there will be fewer mistakes to pick up after, if a project is well thought out.
+If you’re a beginner, seeking a project management method that is less traditional and rigid, this may be the book on project management that’s perfect for you.

 About the Author: